Greenhouse tours are free and require online reservations.

 Closed on Mondays

-Exhibition poster
+Exhibition Poster

-FACULTY NEWS IN THE GARDEN
+NEWS FROM THE FACULTY AT THE GARDEN

 EVENTS, ACTIVITIES…

-Primavera: program for Sunday, March 22, 2026
+Primavera: Schedule for Sunday, March 22, 2026

-March 6, 2026/by Faculty of Medicine
+March 6, 2026/by the School of Medicine

-January 30, 2026/by Faculty of Medicine
+January 30, 2026/by the School of Medicine

-October 1, 2025/by Faculty of Medicine
+October 1, 2025/by the School of Medicine

-September 29, 2025/by Faculty of Medicine
+September 29, 2025/by the School of Medicine

-Photo exhibition – Jardin des Plantes
+Photo Exhibition – Jardin des Plantes

 “…

-A look back at the DFGSM2 orientation day followed by the 2025 stethoscope ceremony
+A Look Back at the DFGSM2 Orientation Day, Followed by the 2025 Stethoscope Ceremony

 September 10, 2025/by communication